-The Donahoe Higher Education Act established the individual California State Colleges as a system with a Board of Trustees and a Chancellor in 1960.
-In 1972, the system was designated as the California State University and Colleges, and in 1982 the system became the California State University.
-Today, the CSU is comprised of 23 campuses, including comprehensive and polytechnic univer-sities and, since July 1995, the California Maritime Academy, a specialized campus.
+The individual California State Colleges were established as a system with a Board of Trustees and a Chancellor in 1960 by the Donahoe Higher Education Act.
+In 1972, the system was designated as the California State University and Colleges, and in 1982 the system became the California State University (CSU).
+Today, the CSU is comprised of 23 campuses, including comprehensive and polytechnic universities and, since July 1995, the California Maritime Academy, a specialized campus.

 The oldest campus-San José State University-was founded in 1857 and became the first institution of public higher education in California.
 The newest-CSU Channel Islands-opened in fall 2002, with freshmen arriving in fall 2003.

 In 1963, the State Academic Senate was established to act as the official voice of CSU faculty in systemwide matters.
 Also, the California State College Student Presidents Association-which was later renamed the California State Students Association-was founded to represent each campus student association on issues affecting students.